Carolyn Johnson

 Henry can be reached here by e-mail.

-Mr. Booth can be reached here by e-mail.
+Dave can be reached here by email.

-Chris Kuperstein - Board Treasurer
+Chris Kuperstein - Advisor to the Treasurer

 Chris Kuperstein is the Board Treasurer for Coram Deo Academy.
 Chris brings finance and IT experience from both small and large organizations.
 He also serves as the treasurer of an irrigation association in Badger Canyon.
 Chris graduated from the University of Washington with a degree in Human-Centered Design in Engineering and also studied accounting at Eastern Washington University.